alpha-dragon-org/project-transfer/README.md

 There is no formal application process.
 The project creators will chat with any interested developers to explore ideas, backgrounds, and future directions.

-As the new team is onboarded, the project Safes will expand to include the new signatures.
-The project creators and the incoming team will reach an agreed creator fee cap, after which all project governance, technical infrastructure, repositories, community accounts, and project credentials will be transferred over.
+The project Safes will expand to include new signatures and the project creators will agree on a fee cap, after which all governance, infrastructure, repositories, and community accounts will be transferred over.

 Project assets include: